shred -fzv -n 100 /dev/hda

 When people throw away important documents they usually use a shredder to make sure that these documents can’t be read by unauthorized people.
 Similarly companies run a shredding process on computers before either discarding or donating them.
 This is a good practice even for individuals.
-You don’t want someone getting hold of your personal data such as photographs, emails, bank documents, etc. Let’s look at how you too can clean up a hard drive before junking it or giving it away.
+You don’t want someone getting hold of your personal data such as photographs, emails, bank documents, etc. Let’s look at how you too can securely delete data from a Linux hard drive before you sell it, give it away or recycle it.

 Say you have a hard drive located at /dev/hda on your Linux computer and you want to shred it’s contents completely run the following command: